Some of those parents who don’t think they have an anxiety disorder in the family will come up to me

 The sessions run for approximately an hour and a half, and can be conducted before, during or after school.
 Many schools like to run this workshop for teachers during staff meetings or on professional development days.

-Last year, WayAhead ran 108 seminars in schools.
+In 2015, WayAhead ran 108 seminars in schools.
 That is 786 teachers and 1761 parents who now have a better understanding of anxiety in children, how it commonly presents and where they can go for help.

 Mental health, especially mental health in young people can be a confusing topic.
 Parents and teachers have expressed their appreciation of Small Steps as a straight forward way of learning about anxiety disorders in children.